-How to get ahead of the competition
+How to get ahead of competitors in business

 Competition is nothing to fear, as long as you find ways to set yourself apart and stay ahead of your competitors, then you give customers a clear reason to buy from you and not one of your competitors.
 So, what can you do to stay ahead of your competitors?